tj/luna/Readme.md

 // => 'tj holowaychuk'
 ```

+### Operators

+  Personally I'm not a fan of "wordy" operators, aka `or and` for `|| &&`, etc, though again they can look ok within reason, but I find the "machine-like" look of operators provide a nice visual separation.
+When they are chained in large expressions they get a little lost amongst identifiers.
+The one exception in Luna is `not`, which is a low-precedence negation.
+For example the following:

+   User allowed =: realm
+     not banned || blockedFrom(realm)

+Evaluates as:

+   User allowed =: realm
+     not (banned || blockedFrom(realm))

 ### Slot Access

  In the example above, you will notice that the use of whitespace is used to convey member (slot) access, where typically the `.` character is used.
 I find this pleasing to the eye, while maintaining explicit function calls.
 Typically languages such as Ruby, or CoffeeScript allow optional parenthesis for calls, creating ambiguity with property access: